Roblox: How teens are using games to cope with the pandemic

 Over a quarter (29%) of teens reported that they started building their own games or learning how to code during this time.

-“That’s that’s obviously fantastic that they are willing to try new things and learn new skills,” Higgins said.
+“That’s obviously fantastic that they are willing to try new things and learn new skills,” Higgins said.
 “Increasingly we’re seeing teens take up everything that we have to offer.
 So people are streaming live events within Roblox, and people are hosting events and parties and things like that.
 We want to continue building on that.”

 Parents are chilling out